chromium/chromium/docs/mojo_ipc_conversion.md

 this message arriving *before* some other tangentially related message sent to the same frame shortly after the same navigation event.

-Mojo does not (and in fact cannot) make any strict ordering guarantees between separate message pipes, as message pipes may be freely moved across process boundaries and thus cannot necessarily share a common FIFO at all times.
+While Mojo guarantees strict ordering within each message pipe, Mojo does not (and in fact cannot) make any strict ordering guarantees between separate message pipes, as message pipes may be freely moved across process boundaries and thus cannot necessarily share a common FIFO at all times.

 If the two messages described above were moved to separate Mojo interfaces on separate message pipes, renderer behavior could break as the first message may